Updated: Apr 4, 2022

 How can we fulfill the purpose the Lord has for our life without the perseverance that we had gained through that pain?

 It's like we have forgotten why we're here.

 It's for one reason and one reason only.

 And what is Jesus like?
-He's compassionate, loving, kind, a man of character and hope and love.
+Among many attributes, he's a man of great sacrifice.

-And he only became a man of character and hope because of the awful pain he endured during his life and he only became love because of the final sacrifice he paid on the cross.
+And he only became a man of sacrifice because of the awful pain he endured during his life on this Earth and death on the cross.

 You hear people say of others, "This person is brave.
 That person is tough" but you aren't either of those things by just saying them.

 You have to endure fear to become brave.
-You have to deal with difficult times to become a tough person.
+You have to deal with difficult times to become a tough individual.

 Not just some things.
 Not just the things that didn't hurt too bad.
 He didn't just say the good times work for the good.
 He said all things.